alexcouper/captainhook/README.rst

 - flake8: Runs flake8_ on staged files (checks for `PEP 8`_ compliance and
   syntax errors).

+- pylint: Runs pylint_ on staged files.
+You can specify level of threshold in tox.ini as number from 0 to 10.

+- pylint_docstrings: Runs pylint_ to check only docstrings on staged files.
+  You can specify level of threshold in tox.ini as number from 0 to 10.

 - frosted: Runs frosted_ on staged files (checks for Python syntax errors).

 - ``grep``: Runs a single ``grep`` command on staged files, rejecting the